michael-rapp/ChromeLikeTabSwitcher/README.md

         custom:themeTablet="@style/TabSwitcher"/>
 ```

 The attributes, which are available when defining a tab switcher in a XML layout resource, can also be used when extending the predefined themes.
 All of them are shown in the following example.
-Alternatively, they can be included in the app's global theme.
 The attribute `tabSwitcherToolbarPopupTheme` enables to force the tab switcher's toolbar to use a dark theme for its popup menu.

 ```xml
 <style name="MyTabSwitcher" parent="@style/TabSwitcher.Light">